ITfoxtec/FoxIDs/docs/login.md

 ![Home Realm Discovery configuration](images/configure-login-hrd.png)

-An example of how a login screen with HRD looks like, it can be [customized](title-icon-css.md).
+An example of how a login screen with HRD looks like, it can be [customised](title-icon-css.md).
 ![Home Realm Discovery configuration](images/configure-login-hrd-example.png)

 The [title, icon and CSS](title-icon-css.md) configured on the first allowed login authentication method on the application registration is used.
 Without an allowed login authentication method configured the title, icon and CSS from the default login authentication method is used.

 ## Two-factor authentication (2FA/MFA)
-A login authentication method support multi-factor authentication (MFA) by supporting two-factor authentication (2FA) with an authenticator app.
+A login authentication method support two-factor authentication (2FA) / multi-factor authentication (MFA) with an authenticator app, SMS and email.

-Two-factor authentication with an authenticator app is per default enabled and is initiated if required.
+Two-factor authentication with an authenticator app, SMS and email is per default enabled and is initiated if required.
 Two-factor authentication can be set as a requirement in each [login authentication method](login.md#configure-two-factor-authentication-2fa), per [user](users.md#multi-factor-authentication-mfa) or required by the calling [OpenID Connect](app-reg-oidc.md#require-multi-factor-authentication-mfa) or [SAML 2.0](app-reg-saml-2.0.md#require-multi-factor-authentication-mfa) application registration.

 You can use a two-factor authenticator app of your choice like [Anthy](https://authy.com/), [Google Authenticator](https://support.google.com/accounts/answer/1066447), [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) and others.